 Remuneration is set by the Board of Directors and compensation levels for key management personnel are competitively set to attract and retain appropriately qualified and experienced personnel.
-All Director's have elected to forgo Director and Consulting Fees in the period ended 30 June 2015.
-The Managing Director has voluntarily elected to reduce the salary package provided in the period to 30 June 2015 in light of the cost containment program.
 Remuneration levels reflect a cost containment programme implemented in November 2014.

 Structure

 Fixed remuneration consists of base remuneration (which is calculated on a total cost basis and includes any FBT charges related to employee benefits including motor vehicles) as well as employer contributions to super funds.